XTLS/Xray-docs-next/docs/en/config/outbounds/vless.md

 > `reverse`: struct

 VLESS minimalist reverse proxy configuration.
-It functions the same as the core's built-in generic reverse proxy but is simpler to configure.
+It functions the same as the core's built-in generic reverse proxy but is simpler to configure, and it preserves the real source IP information from the public-facing side.

 The existence of this item indicates that this outbound can be used as a VLESS reverse proxy outbound, and it will automatically establish a connection to the server to register the reverse proxy tunnel.